MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmdiframewndex-class.md

 ### <a name="parameters"></a>Parametri
  [in] *rectOld*
- Le dimensioni correnti della finestra client MDI.
+ La dimensione corrente della finestra client MDI.

  [in] *rectNew*
- Le nuove dimensioni della finestra client MDI.
+ Nuova dimensione della finestra client MDI.

 ### <a name="remarks"></a>Note